Abhi132004/Poland_refugees/README.md

 ![image](terminal1.png)<br>

 Created STAGE to store the data files.
-As the data files are in csv format, we need to create the file format first, which is csv_format.<br>
+As the data files are in csv format, I need to create the file format first, which is csv_format.<br>
 ```sql
 CREATE OR REPLACE FILE FORMAT CSV_FORMAT
   type = csv